great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

     ```python name="tutorials/quickstart/quickstart.py get_context"
     ```
-## Connect to Data
+## Connect to data

 - Run the following command to connect to existing `.csv` data stored in the `great_expectations` GitHub repository and create a <TechnicalTag tag="validator" text="Validator"/> object:

     ```python name="tutorials/quickstart/quickstart.py connect_to_data"
     ```

-    This example code uses the default <TechnicalTag tag="data_context" text="Data Context"/> <TechnicalTag tag="datasource" text="Data Source"/> for Pandas to access the `.csv` data from the file at specified URL path.
+    The code example uses the default <TechnicalTag tag="data_context" text="Data Context"/> <TechnicalTag tag="datasource" text="Data Source"/> for Pandas to access the `.csv` data from the file at the specified URL path.

 ## Create Expectations